csansoni/ISQA3420Assignment1/DFD Dictionary.md

 Manager:

             The manager can request software projects to be completed.
-The manager wil compare sofware project license and vulnerability information with the organization's poliicies for acceptable standards regarding known vulnerabilities.
+The manager wil compare sofware project license and vulnerability information with the corporation's poliicies for acceptable standards regarding known vulnerabilities.
-            The manager is able to request policy information and also modify and add new policies to meet the organization's standards.
+            The manager is able to request policy information and also modify and add new policies to meet the corporation's standards.

 Scanner: